symfony/symfony-docs/reference/forms/types/entity.rst

 .. note::

     The ``property`` option is the property path used to display the option.
-So you can use anything supported by the : doc:`PropertyAccessor component </components/property_access/introduction>`
+So you can use anything supported by the
+    :doc:`PropertyAccessor component </components/property_access/introduction>`

     Usage sample::